10 Letter of Interest Examples + How to Write One in 2026

 Janine Lewis

-- Writing a letter of interest is a good way to set yourself apart—after all, there might not even be any other applicants to compete against you!
+• Writing a letter of interest is a good way to differentiate yourself from other potential candidates—after all, there might not even be any other applicants to compete against you!
 However, it’s still important to show that you’ve done your homework, which Janine did by talking about a particular project the school is involved in.

-- Going the extra mile like this, in the very first paragraph, shows the employer that you genuinely care and took the time to learn more about the company or the institution.
+• Including a specific reference to a school project in the opening paragraph, in the very first paragraph, shows the employer that you genuinely care and took the time to learn more about the company or the institution.

 Letter of Interest for Medical School Example